13 Things To Do In Ramadan

-In this blessed month, Allah (SWT) makes it easier to perform good deeds.
-It's an ideal time to set ambitious goals for reading the Qur'an, feeding those in need, and waking for Tahajjud, the voluntary Night Prayer.
-Here are 13 ways to make the most of Ramadan based on the Holy Quran and Sunnah.
+Allah (SWT) makes it easier to perform good deeds in Ramadan.
+Here are 13 ways our supporters can make the most of this month based on the Holy Qur’an and Sunnah.

 Moderation is the key to a healthy diet.
-While it is tempting to overindulge after a complete day of fasting, the Prophet (ﷺ) said that the best way to fill our stomachs is to have one-third for food, one-third for drink and one-third for air.
+While it is tempting to overindulge after a day of fasting, the Prophet (ﷺ) encouraged balance in eating, advising that a person should fill their stomach with one-third food, one-third drink and one-third air.

 'O Nafi’!
 Don’t let this man enter my house, for I heard the Prophet saying: “A believer eats in one intestine [is satisfied with a little food], and a kafir [unbeliever] eats in seven intestines.”'
 (Bukhari)